Learn

 Find out more about what we do at New Leaf – New Life.

 New Leaf, New Life strives to be a part of big change in Bloomington, IN.
-Through our work inside and outside the jail, we are building a stronger community and offering hope and opportunity to our neighbors affected by incarceration.
+Through our work inside and outside the jail, we are building a stronger community and offering hope and opportunity to our neighbors affected by the legal system.

 75%

-Each year, approximately 75% of inmates in the Monroe County Jail benefit from one or more of our services.
+Each year, approximately 75% of inmates in the Monroe County Correctional Center benefit from one or more of our services.

 Inside the Monroe County Correctional Center, the staff and volunteers of New Leaf, New Life work with jail officials to run a variety of programs to better the lives of people who are incarcerated.

 The Read to Me program allows individuals that are incarcerated to be recorded reading a book to their children.
-Once recorded by volunteers, the children of those incarcerated are sent a copy of the book and a recording of their parent reading aloud the book.
+Once recorded by volunteers, the children of the participants are sent a copy of the book and a recording of their parent reading aloud the book.
 We’re proud to offer this program in partnership with the Monroe County Public Library.

-Our re-entry groups focus on obtaining skills to smoothly transition back into society, covering topics such as housing, rehabilitation options, and healthy life choices.
+Our re-entry groups focus on obtaining skills to smoothly transition back into the community, covering topics such as housing, rehabilitation options, and healthy life choices.
 Participants build Day 1, Week 1, and Month 1 action plans, as well as provide resource suggestions for others.

 Our groups focus on learning both generally applicable skills, such as analytical thinking, and on specific skill sets, such as computer-based logic.
-An overarching perspective of the education is to focus on overcoming negative behaviors and negative beliefs by examining different ways of thinking.
+An overarching perspective of the education is to focus on individual goals and examining different pathways to achieve them.

-We support inmates’ sense of self through fun social events and chances to express themselves.
+We support people who are incarcerated by promoting sense of self through fun social events and chances to express themselves.

 Our writing groups discuss poems, often addressing topics like substance abuse or emotional turmoil, and write their own work in response.
 The work encourages critical thinking, vulnerability, empathy, and a better understanding of their current situation.

-Our self-care groups range from sessions to create pillow cases for family/friends to practicing mindfulness, especially as it relates to substance abuse, anger management, and other challenges.
+Our self-care groups range from sessions to create pillowcases for family/friends to practicing mindfulness, especially as it relates to substance use, anger management, and other challenges.
 The groups offer opportunities to reflect on living satisfying and meaningful lives.

 “You provide a great service and a lot of help to all of us who really need it.
 Thank you.”